Grayslake, Illinois: Fire protection district

+The Grayslake Fire Protection District currently serves 25 sqmi in central Lake County, including the villages of Grayslake, Third Lake, Round Lake Park, and Round Lake Beach; Fremont Township; the unincorporated communities of Wildwood and Highland Lake; and the Census-designated place Gages Lake.
+The fire district has three fire stations, with the headquarters station located in downtown Grayslake.
+There are 39 career members and 20 part-time members.
+Career members include 27 firefighter-paramedics, three battalion chiefs, and nine lieutenants.
+The fire district is a member of Illinois's Mutual Aid Box Alarm System Division 4 serving Lake and McHenry Counties.
+Communications are handled through the Glenview Public Safety Dispatch Center offering Enhanced 911 service.

 Finances

 According to an April 2021 article in Forbes Magazine, Grayslake Village Manager Michael J. Ellis is the third highest-paid village or city manager in the state of Illinois, with an annual salary of $294,980.

 Drinking water supply

 The village's water supply comes from the Central Lake County Joint Action Water Agency (CLCJAWA) in Lake Bluff.
 CLCJAWA purifies water from Lake Michigan.